PaulinaKalinowska/TitanicKNN/README.md

 - 'TitanicKNN.ipynb' - my code in Python
 - 'Titanic'- directory with all data:
-    -> 'train'- training data used to train the model -> 'dev-0'- valid data used to check model's accuracy -> 'test-A'- data for which we actually predict
+    -> 'train'- training data used to train the model;
+    -> 'dev-0'- valid data used to check model's accuracy;
+    -> 'test-A'- test data for which we actually predict;